Kaleidoscope of Color

 - Any forced overnights due to airline schedule changes

 - Gratuity: $160

 - Perfect Buoyancy

 What prior travelers say

-Anse Chastanet has both 220 V and 110 V outlets so no need for adapters.
-If for some reason adapters are needed, they are available at the front desk.
+Electricity – Anse Chastanet has both 220 V and 110 V outlets so no need for adapters.
+If for some reason adapters are needed, extra adapters are available at the front desk.

-The dress code at the resort in the evenings is smart casual.
-Gentlemen usually wear collared shirts and Bermuda shorts in the evenings.
+Etiquette & Customs – The dress code at the resort in the evenings is smart casual.
+Gentlemen usually wear collared shirts and bermuda shorts in the evenings.
 Light cotton or linen clothing is the most comfortable.
-At lunch, we request dry clothing in the beach restaurant and a light cover-up.
+At lunch, we request dry clothing in the beach restaurant and a light cover up.

 Taxes – The government imposes an 8% occupancy tax on hotel rooms, and there’s a $26 departure tax for both airports.
 Children 11 and under don’t pay departure tax.

 Tipping – St. Lucia doesn’t share quite the same tipping culture as the U.S. Most restaurants and bars will add 10 percent for service to the bill — anything additional is up to you.
 That said, St. Lucia is an island that relies heavily on tourism, so feel free to tip to your heart’s content if you feel you’ve received exceptional service from your taxi driver, tour guide, or bartender.